aightify/pbdeploy/docs/prd.md

 The updated PRD now supports `sudo`-based, **minimalist installation via systemd**.
 It is production-ready, simple, and developer-friendly.
 No additional packages or dependencies required on the server side except standard Ubuntu + systemd.

----

-Let me know if you’d like:

-* A markdown export
-* A `.pdf` version
-* A code scaffold for CLI + agent setup